strikergoutham/Anti-Takeover/README.md

 > Integration with slack for realtime alerts/notification.

-## Architecture :
+## Overview :

-Rough high level architecture of the tool is shown below :
+Rough high level Overview of the tool is shown below :

 ![Anti-Takeover](/Screenshots/antitakeover_2.PNG)